Our Story

 What started with loss became a space for connection.

-After losing their father to a drunk driver in 2019, siblings Raina and Cole McCarter experienced firsthand how isolating grief can feel, especially as young people.
-They were both in elementary school at the time, just 9 and 7 years old.
-While surrounded by others, there were few spaces where they could truly connect with peers who understood what they were going through.
+After losing their father to a drunk driver in 2019, siblings Raina and Cole McCarter experienced firsthand how isolating grief can feel as young people.
+At just 9 and 7 years old, they quickly realized there were few spaces where kids and teens could connect with others who truly understood the loss of a parent.

-In November 2025, she took the first step by bringing together a small group of teens who had also lost a parent.
-What began as a simple gathering quickly revealed the power of connection.
+In November 2025, she brought together a small group of teens who had also lost a parent.
+What began as a simple gathering quickly revealed the power of shared understanding and peer connection.

-From that moment, B.R.A.V.E.
-(Building Resilience After Very Difficult Experiences) was created.
-Its purpose is to build a community rooted in support, understanding, and healing for kids and teens who have lost a parent.
+From that moment, BRAVE (Building Resilience After Very Difficult Experiences) was created.
+Founded by siblings Raina and Cole McCarter, B.R.A.V.E. is a peer community centered around kids and teens who have lost a parent, creating spaces rooted in connection, understanding, resilience, and healing.